athanikos/CryptoStore/README.md

 # CryptoStore
-A backend for stroing crypto related stats and protfolio data stores data in mongo db uses steramsets to fetch data from coinmarketcap
+A backend for storing crypto related stats and protfolio data stores data in mongo db uses steramsets to fetch data from coinmarketcap